 - Sputum cytology: Your doctor may order a sputum test in which your sputum will be examined under a microscope to look for the presence of cancerous cells.

 - Biopsy: This is a minor surgical procedure in which a sample of abnormal cells is removed.
 This can be done in any of the various ways:

 - Bronchoscopy (a long lighted tube is passed down your throat and into your lungs)

 - Mediastinoscopy (an incision is made at the base of your neck and surgical tools are inserted to take tissue samples from lymph nodes)

 - Needle biopsy (use of X-ray or CT images to guide a needle through your chest wall and into the lung tissue to collect tissue samples)

 How can you prevent lung cancer?

 There is no sure way that you can use to prevent lung cancer.
-However, you can help lower your risk if you:
+However, you can help lower your risk: